Utah Probate Attorneys — Guiding Families Through the Estate Process

 Available until 9 PM

-When a loved one passes away, their estate often must pass through probate — Utah's court-supervised process for validating a will, paying debts, and distributing assets to heirs.
-Probate can be straightforward or complex depending on the size of the estate, whether a valid will exists, and whether any heirs or creditors dispute the distribution.
+When a loved one passes away, their estate often must pass through probate — Utah's formal process for validating a will, paying debts, and distributing assets to heirs.
+Probate can be straightforward or complex depending on the size of the estate, whether a valid will exists, and the number of beneficiaries and creditors involved.
 Our probate attorneys guide families through every step with care and efficiency.

 What Probate Involves

-Utah probate involves filing the will (if one exists) with the court, appointing a personal representative (executor), identifying and inventorying assets, notifying creditors, paying valid debts, filing final tax returns, and distributing remaining assets to beneficiaries.
+Utah probate involves filing the will (if one exists), appointing a personal representative (executor), identifying and inventorying assets, notifying creditors, paying valid debts, filing final tax returns, and distributing remaining assets to beneficiaries.
 The process typically takes 4–12 months depending on complexity.

 Informal vs. Formal Probate in Utah

 Utah has a two-track probate system.
-Informal probate is available for most estates — it does not require court hearings and is supervised by a court registrar.
-Formal probate is required when there are disputes about the will's validity, disagreements between heirs, or complications in asset distribution.
+Informal probate is available for most estates — it does not require hearings and is supervised by a registrar.
+Formal probate is required when there are questions about the will's validity, disagreements between heirs, or complications in asset distribution.
 We handle both types.

-When heirs or creditors dispute the validity of a will, the appointment of a personal representative, or the distribution of assets, litigation may be necessary.
-We represent both those challenging an estate and personal representatives defending against challenges.
+When heirs or creditors raise questions about the validity of a will, the appointment of a personal representative, or the distribution of assets, experienced legal guidance is essential.
+We help personal representatives and beneficiaries navigate these situations and work toward fair resolutions.

 Frequently Asked Questions